cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 The "Touch Briefing Information Security" report 2006 contains the article "The CrypTool Project -- Improving Awareness and Education for Cryptology".
 Accessable via: http://www.touchbriefings.com/pdf/2259/esslinger.pdf
-Using the search keyswords "awareness cryptology" both google.de and google.com afterwards listed this article at the top ranking.
+Using the search keywords "awareness cryptology" both google.de and google.com afterwards listed this article at the top ranking.

 8.1.7.
 DFN-News, Edition 73 (April 2008)